Dogs Barking at Birds: Why It Happens (and How to Stop It)

 Dogs barking at birds is a common behavior rooted in instinct, learning, and emotion—not stubbornness.

-With patience, consistency, and evidence-based training methods, most dogs can learn a calmer response.
+With patience, consistency, and reward-based training, most dogs can learn a calmer response.
 By combining management, desensitization, counterconditioning, and positive reinforcement, you'll not only reduce barking but also help your dog build confidence and better emotional regulation around everyday distractions.

-Download our beginner nosework guide and read more on dog scentwork, and the top dog mental enrichment games for 2026.
+Read more on dog scentwork, crate training, and the top dog mental enrichment games for 2026.

 FAQ